filakhtov/gentoo-use-docs/gnome-base/gvfs.md

 The flag should be enabled if there is a need to mount FUSE filesystems.

-### gnome-keyring
-Pass the `-Dkeyring=true` (`false` if the flag is disabled) option to the meson build script.
-Use the `libsecret` library to obtain authentication information, such as username, password or passphrase for network shares, servers or encrypted disks from the GNOME Keyring daemon.

-This flag should be enabled if there is a desire to use GNOME Keyring for reading authentication info and secrets.

 ### gnome-online-accounts
 Pass the `-Dgoa=true` (`false` when the flag is disabled) option to the meson build script.
 Build and install the `gvfs-goa-volume-monitor` daemon that uses the `libgoa` library to monitor and expose online storage services as a virtual filesystem or volume.